 47e.
 Describe any other maintenance policies or programs for the off-street bicycle network, if applicable.
 (100 word limit)

+Vegetative maintenance provided as needed.
+Annual replacement fund to improve off-street paths.

 48. Is there a mechanism in place for cyclists to identify problem areas or hazards to traffic engineers, planners and police?